IzumiShaka-desu/hover_handler/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+this package for handling hover on flutter web.

 ## Features